fosterdouglas/1000-daily-game-designs/_posts/2014-01-04-spongecell.md

 ---
 layout: project
 title:  Spongecell
-image: spongecell-black.jpg
 category: projects
-role: Interactive Production Designer
-description: Digital interactive advertisting design, production (HTML5 and Flash), and project management.
 ---
-At [Spongecell](http://www.spongecell.com), I've had daily client-facing interactions with exciting companies, brands, and agencies, both big and small.
-I've been the lead producer on one of the company's largest clients, [Zappos](http://www.zappos.com), and have helped reimagine the production process and workflow, as well as redesign many of the creative assets.
-Other brands I've worked with on a quarterly basis include [Disney](http://www.disney.com), [Air New Zealand](http://www.airnewzealand.com), [GM](http://www.gm.com), [Scion](http://www.scion.com), and many others.
+At [Spongecell](http://www.spongecell.com), I had client-facing interactions with a variety of companies, brands, and agencies.
+I was a lead producer on one of the company's largest clients, [Zappos](http://www.zappos.com), and helped reimagine the production process and workflow, as well as redesigning creative assets.
+Other brands I worked with include [Disney](http://www.disney.com), [Air New Zealand](http://www.airnewzealand.com), [GM](http://www.gm.com), [Scion](http://www.scion.com), and others.

-Other responsibilities include:

-- producing ads via daily interaction with HTML5 and Flash CC
-- direct client management and communication via email, phone, and in-person meetings
-- collaboration with product, engineering, and sales teams
-- project management via proprietary products, as well as tools like [Asana](http://www.asana.com) and [JIRA](https://www.atlassian.com/software/jira)

-Check out a [gallery of ads](http://www.spongecell.com/gallery) to see other examples of Spongecell's work.
+I used primarily HTML5 and Flash to produce interactive ad placements, and tools like [Asana](http://www.asana.com) and [JIRA](https://www.atlassian.com/software/jira) to collaborate with the product, engineering, and sales teams, as well as for general project management.
+Check out their [gallery of ads](http://www.spongecell.com/gallery) to see other examples of Spongecell's work.

-Below is a brief comparison on one of many enhancements made with the Zappos brand's digital advertising:
+Below is a comparison on one of many enhancements made on Zappos' digital advertising:

 <iframe src="https://player.vimeo.com/video/126886181?color=2ba6cb&title=0&byline=0&portrait=0" width="100%" height="377" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>